open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/metadata/amundsen/yaml.md

 ## Requirements

-Before this, you must ingest the database / messaging service you want to get metadata for.
+Before this, you must create the service you want to get metadata for.
-For more details click [here](/connectors/metadata/amundsen#create-database-service)
+You can learn how to do it by folowing the initial part of the Connector documentation for the service.
+You can find the connectors list [here](/connectors).

 ### Python Requirements